wdporter/acim/text/introduction/index.md

 ---

-1.&emsp;*This is a course in miracles.
+1. *This is a course in miracles.
 ²It is a required course.
 ³Only the time you take it is voluntary.
 ⁴Free will does not mean that you can establish the curriculum.